DivAS: Interactive 3D Segmentation by Depth-Weighted Voxel Aggregation: Related Work

-In 2D vision, segmentation has evolved from CNN-based models~\cite{badrinarayanan2017segnet, chen2017deeplab, he2017mask} to transformer-based architectures~\cite{dosovitskiy2020image, xie2021segformer, liu2021swin} that leverage global context.
-The Segment Anything Model (SAM)~\cite{kirillov2023segment} further established a foundation for zero-shot, prompt-based segmentation, inspiring numerous refinements~\cite{zhang2023faster, xiong2024efficientsam, zhu2024medical}.
-Yet, transferring SAM’s $2$D capabilities to $3$D representations remains challenging.
-Our work bridges this gap by integrating SAM’s zero-shot priors with NeRF’s geometric structure for efficient, training-free $3$D segmentation.
+2D segmentation has progressed from CNN-based models~\citep{badrinarayanan2017segnet,chen2017deeplab} to transformer-based architectures that leverage global context~\citep{dosovitskiy2020image,xie2021segformer,liu2021swin,strudel2021segmenter}.
+The Segment Anything Model (SAM)~\citep{kirillov2023segment} established a foundation for zero-shot, prompt-based segmentation, with subsequent efficiency-oriented refinements~\citep{zhang2023faster,xiong2024efficientsam}.
+Transferring SAM's 2D capabilities into 3D remains an open question, and our work bridges this gap by integrating SAM's zero-shot priors with a representation-agnostic framework that operates over either a NeRF density field or 2DGS surfels.